kubernetes/website/content/en/docs/concepts/cluster-administration/logging.md

 and retention policies to the kubelet.

 {{< note >}}
-This works because the side car will be restarted until the file exists.
-For more advance usage have a look to `ls app.log && tail -F app.log` is more powerfull for legacy application doing daily rolling.
+This works because the sidecar will be restarted until the file exists.
+For more advanced usage have a look to `ls app.log && tail -F app.log` is more powerful for legacy application doing daily rolling.
 {{< /note >}}

 #### Sidecar container with a logging agent